 Click on an item to expand it's details.

-We provide free classes which provide information about Medicare parts A, B, C & D, Medicare Supplement policies, and other prescription drug coverage.
-Individuals are encouraged to attend a Medicare Basics class a couple months prior to their eligibility for Medicare.
+We provide free classes which provide information about Medicare parts A, B, C & D, Medicare Supplement policies, & other prescription drug coverage.
+Individuals are encouraged to attend a Medicare Basics class 2-3 months prior to their eligibility for Medicare.
 Classes are held regularly at our ADRC offices.
-Please call for information on specific dates and time and to register to attend one of our classes.
+Please call for information on specific dates & time & to register to attend one of our classes.

-Are you confused about the Medicare Part D Prescription Drug Benefit?
-Are you having problems with Medicare Part D?
-The Disability Drug Benefit Helpline is here for you to call toll free.
+Confused about Medicare Part D Prescription Drug Benefit?
+Having problems w/Medicare Part D?
+Call the Disability Drug Benefit Helpline.

 1307 N St Joseph Ave